sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 Before you start.

 This page is not oriented on "how to use the stuff".
-It explains how things work internally justifies why things are here, why those things are useful.
+It explains how things work internally, justifies why things are here, why those things are useful.

 There will be another page that explains how to implement this stuff.